MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/master-planning/planning-optimization/supply-forecast.md

 When you add a forecasted line, you can specify a vendor and vendor group.
 In the built-in planning engine, created planned orders are grouped by the combination of vendor and vendor group values, while in Planning Optimization they're grouped by vendor.

-The following table provides a few example forecast lines for an item.
+The following table provides a few example supply forecast lines for an item.

 | Model    | Date     | Vendor account | Vendor group | Quantity | Unit | Site | Warehouse |
 |----------|----------|----------------|--------------|----------|------|------|-----------|